fontforge/designwithfontforge.com/en-US/Glossary.md

 A unit of length defined (in the US at least) to be 35/83cm (or approximately 1/6th of an inch).
 This was used for measuring the length of lines of text (as "30 picas and 4 points long"), but not for measuring font heights.

 In Renaissance typography, before there were points, sizes of type had names, and "pica" was used in this context.
-As: "Great Canon", "Double Pica", "Great Primer", "English", "Pica", "Primer", "Small Pica", "Brevier", "Nonpareil" and "Pearl" (each name representing a progressively smaller size of type) and <a title="Unicode consortium" href="http://en.wikipedia.org/wiki/Alphabet">See Caslon's type specimen sheet on Wikipedia</a>.
+As: "Great Canon", "Double Pica", "Great Primer", "English", "Pica", "Primer", "Small Pica", "Brevier", "Nonpareil" and "Pearl" (each name representing a progressively smaller size of type) and [see Caslon's type specimen sheet on Wikipedia](https://en.wikipedia.org/wiki/Alphabet#/media/File:A_Specimen_by_William_Caslon.jpg).

 ### Pica point